obspy/obspy/.github/ISSUE_TEMPLATE.md

 <!--

 **GitHub should mainly be used for bug reports and code developments/discussions.
-For generic questions, please use either the [[obspy-users] mailing list](http://lists.swapbytes.de/mailman/listinfo/obspy-users) (for scientific questions to the general ObsPy community) or our [gitter chat](https://gitter.im/obspy/obspy) (for technical questions and direct contact to the developers).**
+For generic, usage and scientific questions, please use [our User Forum](https://discourse.obspy.org/) or you can try to catch people in our [gitter chat](https://gitter.im/obspy/obspy).**

 Before submitting an Issue, please review the [Issue Guidelines](https://github.com/obspy/obspy/blob/master/CONTRIBUTING.md#submitting-an-issue).